My world in paint

 “I spend a lot of time contemplating and observing life and my surroundings and imagining it on canvas, in paint, how the texture could be achieved and how I could achieve the perfect tones and colours.
 Finding and capturing moments to preserve them for all time is what I dream about.”

-2020 has been an exciting year so far as Gail took part in the Sky Arts Portrait Artist of The Year and is currently exhibiting at The Royal Society of British Artists 2020 annual exhibition.
+2020 was an exciting year as Gail took part in the Sky Arts Portrait Artist of The Year and exhibited at The Royal Society of British Artists 2020 annual exhibition.
+Shortly followed by the Royal Institute of Oil Painters Annual Exhibition.

 Gail will also be exhibiting through Open Studio West Berkshire and North Hampshire.